KevinGimbel/kevingimbel.github.io-old/_posts/2014-07-20-a-closer-look-to-closure.md

 ### What can closures do for me?

 What can it do?
 Good stuff.
 Closures can help to organize code and keep the global namespace clear.
 In general one shouldn't write variables into the global namespace because they're almost asking to be overriden or changed.
-Let's say you one writes a function like this.
+Let's say one writes a function like this.

 {% highlight javascript %}
 var assert = function(con, msg) {
   if(!con) {
     console.error(msg);
   } else {
     console.log(msg);
   }
 }
 {% endhighlight %}

 That's a super simple assert function to see if a statment (`con`dition) is true or false.
 If it's false we'll log a console.error(), if not we'll log a normal console.log() statement.
 This is great and perfectly fine unless someone else tries to use a function with the same name.
 Then there'll be a "conflict" and the last declared function overrides the other.
 (In this example I'll use a function called myFunction)

 <p data-height="268" data-theme-id="647" data-slug-hash="wuAdv" data-default-tab="result" class='codepen'>See the Pen <a
 href='http://codepen.io/kevingimbel/pen/wuAdv/'>wuAdv</a> by Kevin Gimbel (<a href='http://codepen.io/kevingimbel'>@kevingimbel</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

 So still, what can closure do for me?
 It can save my declared functions - inside a closure.
 So far all closure examples were immediate executing function, but Objects also create closures, assigning all there properties to a specific "namespace".

 {% highlight javascript %}
 var myFunction() = function() {
   return true;
 }

 var myNamespace = {